aota/kaleidofest.ca/_whats-on.md

 ## Snap your Joy!
-**9225 – 118 AVE (IN FRONT OF NINA HAGGERTY CENTRE FOR THE ARTS)** When someone smiles at you, it’s hard not to smile back, because joy is contagious.
+**9225 – 118 AVE (IN FRONT OF NINA HAGGERTY CENTRE FOR THE ARTS)** When someone smiles at you, it's hard not to smile back, because joy is contagious.
 Smile in front of this unusual photo booth inspired by Soul Pancake and where people can snap their many expressions of joy, from laughter and excitement to contentment and success.

 ## Fly On The Wall
 **Performances every hour | Nina Haggerty Centre rooftop 93 St & 118 Ave**
 Look up – what is that?
 Is it listening to me?
 Yes, it is!
-From Firefly Theatre, It’s a FLY ON THE WALL! www.fireflytheatre.com
+From Firefly Theatre, It's a FLY ON THE WALL! www.fireflytheatre.com

 ## Junk in Your Trunk Garage Sale
 **92 ST & 118 AVE | 12:00 – 6:00 pm**